IvetaKuncova/ESPORT/readme.md

-This is part of a couple project for my study in data analysis at Czechitas.cz - nonprofit organization for educating woman in IT.
+This is part of a couple project for our study in data analysis at Czechitas.cz - nonprofit organization for educating woman in IT.

 PROJECT E-SPORT
 It is about data from https://www.esportsearnings.com/